KaiYan289/RLpapersnote/README.md

 * *First order Constrained Optimization in Policy Space* An improvement of the paper above which does not require calculating 2nd-order derivation.

 * *Robot Reinforcement Learning on the Constraint Manifold* (ICML 22')

+* *Provable Defense against Backdoor Policies in Reinforcement Learning* (NeurIPS 22')

+This work assumes the presence of "trigger", which is a amortizally bounded offset onto the observation such that the observation can be push into a "dangerous" subspace where dangerous policy hidden in this subspace is performed.

 ### State-Action Occupancy